Let Applied Biomechanics help you put your best foot forward to overcome walking difficulties due to stroke

 The Effects of a Stroke

 It is estimated that 75% of all individuals who have had a stroke will have some level of impairment or disability afterwards.1 These disabilities often include speech deficits, as well as, functional and mobility problems.

 Applied Biomechanics is an Accredited Facility under the CBCPO / OPC (Orthotics Prosthetics Canada) to provide bracing.
-We are also a Registered Authorizer and Registered Vendor under the Ontario Ministry of Health and Long Term Care’s Assistive Devices Program, or ADP for short, and can help obtain funding for your brace.
+We are also a Registered Authorizer and Registered Vendor under the Ontario Ministry of Health and Long Term Care’s Assistive Devices Program (ADP) and can help obtain funding for your brace.

 1 Ontario stroke network

 2 ISPO Report of Consensus Conference On The Orthotic Management of Stroke Patients